 God saw their work, that they turned away from their evil way; and God repented (relented) of the evil, that he had said that he would do to them, and he did it not (Jonah 3:10).
 It was noted that God did not change in His ultimate intention toward the Ninevites, rather they changed in their attitude toward Him.
 On the basis of that change, God could deal with them in grace, rather than His wrath being exercised, as their failure to repent would have necessitated.

 Scripture tells us: The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold (suppress) the truth in unrighteousness (Romans 1:18).
 To them that are contentious (self-seeking), and do not obey the truth, but obey unrighteousness; indignation and wrath, tribulation and anguish, upon every soul of man that does evil, of the Jew first, and also of the Gentile (all of mankind); but glory, honor, and peace to every man that works good to the Jew first, and also to the Gentile (Romans 2:8-10).

 It was noted that God, having power and authority to create, also has power and authority to destroy that which He creates; this was shown by the Flood.
 When humans become so evil, that every thought and imagination of the human mind and heart was only evil continually, God decided to destroy from the earth the humans He had created.
 To give live and take away life are both within God's authority.

 We are seeing a blossoming forth of evilness that is under the descriptive narrative of the Pre-flood days of Noah, Sodom and Gomorrah, and Babylon the hold of every foul spirit.
-The mercy or wrath concept still exists; as long as the breath of life remains!
+The mercy or wrath concept exists as long as breath of life remains!